 I’m convinced that I could learn something new in knitting every day for the rest of my life.
 Just when I think I’ve seen it all, I see a blog post or a project that uses a technique I’ve never tried before.

-Bluprint is a great resource for learning new knitting techniques.
-Have you checked out an advanced-level Bluprint class lately?
+Craftsy is a great resource for learning new knitting techniques.
+Have you checked out an advanced-level Craftsy class lately?
 Right now I’m obsessed with Choose Your Own Sweater Adventure with Eunny Jang.
 It’s the perfect option for knitters who want to eventually design a sweater but aren’t quite sure how to go about customizing necklines, sleeves and shapes without a pattern.

 2. Perfect a technique.